- For the most flexibility and control, run your affiliate program with affiliate marketing software (not an affiliate network).

-Unlike affiliate programs, referral programs allow you to give rewards other than cash, such as discounts, upgrades, free products, or a free month of subscription.
+Unlike affiliate programs, subscription referral programs allow you to give rewards other than cash, such as discounts, upgrades, free products, or a free month of subscription.
 This makes referral programs particularly cost-effective.

-Referral Rock software can run both referral and affiliate programs, giving you the flexibility to adapt as your subscription service grows.
+Referral Rock can run both referral and affiliate programs, giving you the flexibility to adapt as your subscription service grows.

 9 best practices in subscription affiliate marketing